 The Children Act 1989 (the Act) provides the legislative framework to resolve family disputes relating to children.
-It covers all law relating to child custody, fathers’ rights and much more.
-The Children Act 1989 changed the approach to how children are treated as part of a divorce and words and phrases which are still in general use today are no longer recognised in law.
+It covers issues formerly referred to as child custody, fathers’ rights and much more.

-- Married to the mother at the time of the child’s birth
+- They were married to the mother at the time of the child’s birth

 - They marry their child(ren)’s mother after the child(ren) is born

 - They were named on the birth certificate of a child born after 1 December 2003.

 In deciding on who a child lives with following a separation or divorce, the Courts will only get involved if the parents cannot agree arrangements between them.
 Financial maintenance arrangements are usually required of the parent not living the with the child, based on their income and the number of overnight stays the child has with them.

 The Courts will only get involved in a child’s living arrangements if the parents cannot agree on residence i.e. where the child(ren) is to live.
 More latterly, fathers’ rights and joint custody have been referred to by the terms ‘contact’ and ‘residence’ respectively.
 Again, if parents cannot agree on how to arrange contact then the Courts will get involved and make the decision for them.
 These orders are known as Child Arrangement Orders and confirm where a child shall live and how they are to spend time with the other parent.

 Specific Issue Court Order applications can be made to require a parent to do a specific thing, such as deciding which school a child is to attend.
 Prohibited Steps Orders require a parent to refrain from doing a specific thing, such as moving a child abroad.

 Court welfare checklist